sinaapak/RADS-reference-implementation/README.md

 Use the manuscript title above and the final published bibliographic details when they become available.

+## Disclaimer

+This software is provided for research and educational purposes only.
+It is provided "as is", without warranties or guarantees of accuracy, reliability, fitness for a particular purpose, profitability, or uninterrupted operation.

+The authors are not responsible for financial losses, trading decisions, commercial damages, data loss, security incidents, or other consequences arising from the use or misuse of this software.

+Commercial use is permitted under the MIT License.
+Users are responsible for independently validating the software and ensuring compliance with applicable laws, regulations, third-party licenses, dataset licenses, and pretrained-model licenses.

 ## License

 MIT.
 Dataset and pretrained-model licenses remain governed by their original